Mārtiņš Meiers

-Mārtiņš Meiers (born 30 March 1991) is a Latvian professional basketball player for BC Kalev/Cramo of the Latvian-Estonian Basketball League and the FIBA Europe Cup.
+Mārtiņš Meiers (born 30 March 1991) is a Latvian professional basketball player for BK Saldus of the Ramirent Nacionālā Basketbola līga, the second-tier basketball league in Latvia.

 Professional career

 Meiers had a breakout year in his second season with VEF Rīga averaging 13.7ppg in the VTB United League.
-On February 5, 2017, Meiers had a 31-point performance against Zenit.
+On 5 February 2017 Meiers had a 31-point performance against Zenit.

-Meiers spent the 2019-20 season with Budućnost VOLI of the ABA League.
+Meiers spent the 2019–20 season with Budućnost VOLI of the ABA League.
 He signed with BC Astana on 1 September 2020.

 On 16 February 2021 he signed with Élan Chalon of the LNB Pro A.

-On November 10, 2021, he has signed with Śląsk Wrocław of the Polish Basketball League.
+On 10 November 2021 he signed with Śląsk Wrocław of the Polish Basketball League.

 National team career

 Meiers has represented the Latvian national team in EuroBasket 2011, EuroBasket 2013, EuroBasket 2015 and EuroBasket 2017.